sc3/cook-convictions/slides/sexual-domestic-violence.md

 The gender disparity for domestic and sexual violence convictions leans heavily toward men - which is the case in all of our data.

 We also know that the vast majority of offenders have a relationship with the survivor to some degree.
-While stranger attacks may recieve the majority of reporting in local news, they are a statistically small part of sexual and domestic violence.
+While stranger attacks may receive the majority of reporting in local news, they are a statistically small part of sexual and domestic violence.
 Because our data does not address victimization, it is difficult to place a figure on who is affected by these crimes, and their relationship to the accused.

 <figure id="affecting-women-viz-container">
   <div class="viz-container"></div>